 Cash Game Activity

 The MGM Springfield poker room’s tepid approach to tournaments is a reflection of their clear prioritization of cash games.
 They are certainly the bell cow.
-However, on this day, there were only about 6-7 tables active.
+On this day, there were only about 6-7 tables active.
+However, we ‘ve been tracking their activity daily on Bravo Poker, and their cash volume is consistently very strong.
+Many days they rival the region’s cash mecca, Foxwoods, for the number of active cash tables.

 Overall Assessment of the MGM Springfield Poker Room